Algorithms for bounding contribution for histogram estimation under user-level privacy: Bias reduction

+In this work we set $\mathcal{D}$ to be the family of Poisson distributions since they arise in many applications.
+For example, they can be used to model the occurrences of a memoryless event in a fixed time window.
+Also, they are good approximations of the binomial distribution $\Bin(m, p)$ when $mp$ is a constant \citep{le1960approximation}, and can be very useful when estimating the count of one element in a histogram over a very large domain (e.g. the count of a particular word).

+It is easy to see that clipping inevitably induces bias.
+In many practical situations, it is often reasonable to make mild distribution assumptions on user data.
+In this section, we ask if the clipping bias can be reduced with such assumptions.
+We answer affirmatively for bounded domain with $d=1$ under non-i.i.d.
+Poisson assumptions on each user's count.

-Our debiasing step is a post-processing procedure on the output of Algorithm~\ref{alg-clipping} to reduce the clipping bias.
-Since this is a postprocessing step, it does not affect the differential privacy guarantees.
-In the rest of the section, we assume $d=1$.
-Towards the end of the section, we discuss two ways of extending it to high dimensions and overview the pros and cons of both methods.
+Our algorithm is shown in Algorithm~\ref{alg:poisson_single}.
+It essentially adds a post-processing procedure on the output of Algorithm~\ref{alg-clipping} to reduce the clipping bias.
+Since this is a post-processing step, it does not affect the privacy guarantees.
+We show a detailed analysis of the performance of Algorithm~\ref{alg:poisson_single} and discuss two possible extensions to high dimensions in the appendix.

-A general algorithm for estimating the count of a single item is given in Algorithm~\ref{alg:general_single}, which involves a preprocessing step on each user's count denoted by $f$ and a postprocessing step on the differentially private output, denoted by $g$.
-If we choose $f(x)=\clip(x, \C):=\min\{x, \C\}$ and $g(x) = x$, we recover the clipping algorithm.

-We ask the following question, \emph{is it possible to find a post-processing function $g$ that gives better performance than the clipping algorithm even if the data generating distributions are distinct?} It is not hard to see that if all users come from the same distribution i.e., $\lambda_i = \lambda$ for all $i$, then such an algorithm would help.
-Our main contribution is to show that one can design an $h$ such that even if the users' data come from different distributions, it can be debiased and the performance can be improved.

-We first note that in many datasets, counts of most symbols appear very few times.
-For example, in the Sentiment140 dataset, which contains counts for a total of roughly $6\cdot 10^5$ words distributed across $6\cdot 10^5$ users, the average counts of all words among the users are no more than two.
-Therefore we analyze the debiasing step when the $\lambda_i$'s are small and prove the following result for our desbiasing algorithm given in Algorithm~\ref{alg:poisson_single}.